1987 National Soccer League (Canada) season

 The 1987 National Soccer League season was the sixty-fourth season under the National Soccer League (NSL) name.
-The season began in early May 1987 and concluded in early October 1987 with the NSL Championship final where Toronto Italia defeated London Marconi.
+The season began in early May 1987 and concluded in early October 1987 with the NSL Championship final, where Toronto Italia defeated London Marconi.
 Toronto would secure a league treble by winning the NSL Ontario Cup against Windsor Wheels and claiming the NSL Canada Cup from St. Léonard-Corfinium of the Quebec National Soccer League (LNSQ).
-On the other hand, Windsor became the regular season champions by finishing first in the standings.
-As a result, Windsor would travel to Montreal, Quebec to face the LNSQ league champions Sherbrooke Univestrie, and would win the NSL Canadian Championship.
+On the other hand, Windsor became the regular-season champions by finishing first in the standings.
+As a result, Windsor would travel to Montreal, Quebec, to face the LNSQ league champions Sherbrooke Univestrie, and would win the NSL Canadian Championship.

 Overview

 The 1987 season marked another major change in the Canadian soccer landscape as the Canadian Soccer Association's (CSA) nationally sanctioned Canadian Soccer League (CSL) made its debut with a consequential effect on the National Soccer League (NSL).
 The formation of the CSL caused tension between both leagues and the national governing body.
-The original cause of divisiveness was based on the CSA's policy of no ethnic affiliated teams, which caused several rejections of noted NSL clubs in acquiring a franchise in the CSL.
+The original cause of divisiveness was based on the CSA's policy of no ethnically affiliated teams, which caused several rejections of noted NSL clubs in acquiring a franchise in the CSL.
 In response, the Ontario-centered NSL began competing with the nascent national league by utilizing their affiliated agreements with the Pacific Rim Soccer League of British Columbia and the Quebec National Soccer League (LNSQ) for national recognition.
 The agreements were based on an alternative method to the CSL's method of employing an interlocking national schedule.
-The NSL's approach was in regards to travel expenses being reduced by providing a regionalized format where regionalized leagues with separate schedules would provide contenders to a postseason tournament, which determined the national champion.
+The NSL's approach was to reduce travel expenses by providing a regionalized format where regionalized leagues with separate schedules would provide contenders to a postseason tournament, which determined the national champion.

 Before the commencement of both CSL and NSL seasons, various negotiations took place with proposals to integrate or establish a promotion and relegation system within both leagues and a reasonable compromise to the ethnically supported clubs.
 The discussions failed to produce any results and both leagues continued working in opposition to one another with different philosophical approaches to a national league system.
-Internally several changes were approved at the NSL annual general meeting with plans of reestablishing a reserve division, and intentions of creating a promotion and relegation system within the league.
+Internally, several changes were approved at the NSL annual general meeting, with plans of reestablishing a reserve division and intentions of creating a promotion and relegation system within the league.
 League commissioner Rocco Lofranco continued negotiating with various organizations in hopes of establishing further affiliated agreements in the Maritimes and the Canadian Prairies.

-The membership in the league increased to eleven members with all clubs returning except the Toronto Blizzard defecting to the CSL.
-The new entries were centered in Toronto which included Chile Lindo, Nacional Latino, Toronto International, and the Mississauga Lakers of the Petro Canada League receiving an NSL franchise.
+The membership in the league increased to eleven members, with all clubs returning except the Toronto Blizzard, which had defected to the CSL.
+The new entries were centered in Toronto, which included Chile Lindo, Nacional Latino, Toronto International, and the Mississauga Lakers of the Petro Canada League, receiving an NSL franchise.